-The entrance to the boat launch at Interstate State Park is just a few hundred yards before you reach the town of Taylor’s Falls, on Highway 8, on the right.
+The entrance to the boat launch at Interstate State Park is a mile or so before you reach the town of Taylor’s Falls, on Highway 8, on the right.
 You’ll see signs for both Taylor’s Falls Canoe & Kayak and Interstate State Park, Once you pass the ranger station, hang a left and you’ll drive into the large parking lot where the launch is.
 The rentals are also at the far end of that parking lot.

-Osceola Landing is just across the river from Osceola, Wisconsin.
+Osceola Landing is just this side of the river from Osceola, Wisconsin.
 You’ll be on Highway 243 driving toward Osceola, and turn right shortly before crossing the bridge.
-Look for the sign for the boat ramp.
+Look for the sign for Osceola Landing.

 Published in 2020, our 52-page digital Paddling Guide is the easiest way to find local lakes and river trails in all seven counties of the Twin Cities metro area.